facebookarchive/WEASEL/server/README.md

 ## How it works

-It uses [dnslib](https://pypi.org/project/dnslib/) to run a rudimentary nameserver and programmatically control every answer.
-This enables it to do funky stuff like support a set of static DNS records (like a regular DNS server) while also responding with dynamic AAAA answers if it detects an inbound query is coming from a beacon.
+It uses [dnslib](https://pypi.org/project/dnslib/) to run a rudimentary nameserver and programmatically controls every answer.
+This enables it to do funky stuff like support a set of static DNS records (like a regular DNS server) while also responding with dynamic AAAA answers if it detects an inbound query coming from a beacon.

 It exposes a commandline interface (REPL) that has tab completion and pretty printing of all the beacons it knows about.
 Through the REPL an operator can